2022 UCF Knights football team

 The Knights finished the regular season with a record of 9–3 (6–2 in AAC) to finish second in the conference.
 Following their victory on October 29 against then-No. 20 Cincinnati, the Knights became bowl-eligible for the seventh consecutive season, and were ranked for the first time since 2020.
 Two weeks later, they defeated then-No. 17 Tulane.
 After a last-second victory against rival South Florida, UCF secured a berth in the AAC Championship Game, a rematch at Tulane.
 The Knights lost to the Green Wave 45–28, and failed to win what would have been their fifth AAC championship in what was also their final conference game in the AAC.
 The Knights were invited to the Military Bowl to face Duke, their seventh straight bowl appearance, and 12th in the last 14 seasons.

-Previous season

-UCF finished the 2021 season 9–4 (5–3 in AAC) to finish third in the conference.
-It was their first season under head coach Gus Malzahn.
-They won the Gasparilla Bowl 29–17 against Florida.
-The Knights had started the season 2–0, but a rash of injuries shuffled the starting lineup.
-Freshman Mikey Keene ultimately took over as starting quarterback, winning six of his nine starts, and notably the Knights were 7–0 at home.